mat-ej/potato-server/docs/source/ida-server.rst

     ssh -N -L 1111:localhost:5432 uhrinmat@potato

+this keeps the ssh tunnel open until you close the terminal.

 Docker
 ----------------
 Sure, you can easily set your environment through conda and run your code directly.
 However, conda often isn't as portable as one would hope.